mautic/user-documentation/docs/configuration/settings.rst

 Mautic doesn't use queues by default
 ====================================

-After installing a fresh instance of Mautic, **the queuing feature is disabled** (the queue DSN is set to ``"sync://"``) as shown in the following screenshot.
+A fresh instance of Mautic has **the queuing feature turned off** (the queue DSN configuration is ``"sync://"``) as shown in the following screenshot.
 After installing a fresh instance of Mautic, **queues aren't used** (By default, Mautic has the queue DSN set to ``"sync://"``) as shown in the following screenshot.
 .. image:: images/queue-disabled.png
   :width: 600
-  :alt: Queue is turned off
+  :alt: Queue turned off

 How to enable the queuing
 =========================

-First you need to choose what technology (queuing transport) will drive your queue.
+First you need to choose the technology - queuing transport - to drive your queue.
 The are several options available at the moment.
-It is up to you to choose which one fits your needs the best.
+It's up to you to choose which one fits your needs the best.
 First you need to decide on a queuing transport to drive your queue.
 There are several options available at the moment.
 It's up to you to choose which one fits your needs the best.
 **Currently available transports:**